-COM460 CASE STUDIES IN PUBLIC RELATIONS (3 crs.)
+COM460 CASE STUDIES IN PUBLIC RELATIONS (3 CRS.)

 Reviews current public relations principles and practices as related to business, governments, institutions, and associations.
 Examines the application of PR principles and practices in the management of contemporary public issues and problems.
+Different evaluation criteria applied to graduate/undergraduate students.